 Interested in our roots?
-Read on for information about our evolution from BFL to BEST and to see our growth over the last four years.
+Read on for information about our evolution from BFL to BEST and to see our growth over the last five years.

 BFL is Born

 Before we were BEST, we were the Bulgarian Forensics League, or BFL.
 BFL was started by six Fulbright English Teaching Assistants in the winter of 2012.
 The idea was simple: give Bulgarian high school students a platform for intelligent debate and creative expression, in English.
 Help students develop their speech and debate skills, we thought, and they will develop much more: critical thinking skills, creativity, confidence, and leadership.
 BFL’s first tournament in April 2013 at the American University of Blagoevgrad featured six schools and approximately 100 participants.

 In the summer of 2013, BFL was awarded a U.S. State Department grant from the Alumni Innovation Engagement Fund in order to expand and continue the project.
 In the 2013-2014 academic year, BFL hosted three additional national tournaments, held coach and judge training sessions throughout the year, reached over 20 schools and over 300 students, and qualified and funded three Bulgarian high school students to compete in the 2014 NSDA National Finals in Kansas.

 Representing Bulgaria at the 2014 NSDA National Finals in Kansas,

 from left to right: Nia Docheva (Oratory), Claire Sagstuen (Chaperone),